Flag of the European Union EU Clinical Trials Register Help

 End point description

-Percentage of infants with positive humoral response (seroprotective titers as defined for the individual vaccine) will be presented for each IgG antibody titer.
-Seroprotective titer based on vaccine tests for DTP vaccine are as follows: Anti-Diphtheria IgG(-70)CL and Anti-Tetanus Toxoid IgG(-70)RUO: ≥ 0.01 IU/mL; Bordetella pertussis antibodies, IgG: > 1.04 cut-off index (COI).
-The data collection is ongoing, and results will be disclosed within 1 year from the SCD.
+Percentage of infants with positive humoral response (seroprotective titers as defined for the individual vaccine) was presented for each IgG antibody titer.
+Seroprotective titer based on vaccine tests for DTP vaccine are as follows: Anti-Diphtheria IgG(-70)CL and Anti-Tetanus Toxoid IgG(-70)RUO: ≥ 0.01 IU/mL; Bordetella pertussis antibodies, IgG: > 1.04 COI.
+AIRI included all infants in the SAFI for whom any serum titers of antibody immune response to vaccinations were available.
+Number analyzed are the number of infants with data available for analysis. n = infants with data available for the specified IgG antibody titer.

 End point type